Ashish480/Guidedog/README.md

 For Hardware (Simulated Only):

     Sensors & Actuators: Virtual sensors are used for movement, obstacle avoidance, and item detection.
-    Dog Model: A friendly dog avatar, because a guide dog must be adorable.
+    Dog Model: A friendly dog avatar, because a guide dog must be adorable